Table of Contents

 When Should You Use an Estimate?

-When a project is made available to a contractor or company owner, it is time to provide cost estimates.
+When an estimate-based project is made available to a contractor or company owner, it is time to provide cost estimates.
 This customer is now speaking with several suppliers for cost estimates on the current project.

 Each contractor will utilize their expertise and experience to establish a fair pricing for the job.

-You use an accurate estimate when the client requests a cost breakdown or when you are unfamiliar with the project.
-It provides the owner with an overview of the expenses and specs of the project.
+You use an accurate estimate when the prospective client requests a cost breakdown or when you are unfamiliar with the project.
+It provides the owner with a high-level overview of the expenses and specs of the project.

 When Should You Use a Quote?